U.S. Passport Card

 What is the passport card?

-The passport card is the wallet-size travel document that can only be used to re-enter the United States at land border-crossings or sea ports-of-entry from Canada, Mexico, the Caribbean, and Bermuda.
+The passport card is a wallet-size travel document that can only be used to re-enter the United States at land border crossings or sea ports of entry from Canada, Mexico, the Caribbean, and Bermuda.
 The card provides a less expensive, smaller, and more convenient alternative to the passport book for those who travel frequently to these destinations by land or by sea.

 Why can’t I use the passport card to fly to Canada, Mexico, the Caribbean, or Bermuda?